 Here, we don’t call a friend and ask, “How are you?”
 Instead, it’s either the colloquial “Where y’at?” or, more often, “What’re you eatin’?”
 Here, cuisine is community, cuisine is culture, cuisine is practically church (literally and figuratively— except for the fact that Church is church).
 Food forms the crucial threads of the city’s multicolored fabric: It weaves through the people, the music, the history, the parties, the traditions.
 A style of gumbo can define a neighborhood.
 A roux technique can unite (or divide) generations of families.

 You are going to want to eat a lot here.
 And you are going to want to eat here, a lot.
 And then you are going to talk about it.
 You’ll probably adopt the local custom of talking about dinner while you’re at lunch (and lunch while you’re breakfasting).
 The food here is utterly, unashamedly regional, which isn’t to say that (in some cases) it’s not also utterly of the moment and sophisticated.
-But it’s ingredient- and chef-driven, which makes it uniquely New Orleanean: It will never be Copenhagen or Bilbao, or New York for that matter, nor does it want (or need) to.
+But it’s ingredient- and chef-driven, which makes it uniquely New Orleanian: It will never be Copenhagen or Bilbao, or New York for that matter, nor does it want (or need) to.

 In many restaurants, certainly in the more traditional ones, dishes are based largely on variations of Creole recipes.
 Others, the innovators, take Creole as a cue and go wildly afield.
 Creole food was originally based on recipes brought by the French settlers, the herbs and filé (ground sassafras leaves) used by the Native Americans, and saffron and peppers introduced by the Spanish.
 From the West Indies came new vegetables, spices, and sugar cane, and when slave boats arrived, an African influence was added.
-Today, the Italian influence runs deep, and even Vietnamese has found its way onto the plate, brought by a newer wave of immigrants.
+Today, the Italian influence runs deep, and even Vietnamese has found its way onto the plate, the gift of a newer wave of immigrants.
 And while nearly all restaurateurs source fresh ingredients from local purveyors, the ban on butter never took hold here (thankfully).
 Flavor comes first.

 So indulge and enjoy.
 It’s what you do here.
 Try some of everything.
 We’re particularly big on lunching, since many of the best restaurants have terrific prix-fixe lunch deals that include dishes that’d cost twice as much during dinner.
 Then start planning the next trip, so you can do it again.